AACA Assessment

-Are you looking Overseas Qualifications Assessment from AACA Australia?
-Get professional help from experienced engineer at CDRAustralia.Org to get 100% plagiarism free and unique qualities.
+Are you looking for Overseas Qualifications Assessment from AACA Australia?
+Get professional help from an experienced engineer at CDRAustralia.Org to get 100% plagiarism free and unique qualities.

-AACA’s Overseas Qualifications Assessment process, conducted in two stages, determines whether an individual overseas academic qualification compares with a current Australian accredited qualification in architecture.
+AACA’s Overseas Qualifications Assessment process, conducted in two stages, determines whether an individual’s overseas academic qualification compares with a current Australian accredited qualification in architecture.

 Who Can Apply For AACA Registration?

-Note: If you hold an accredited architecture qualification from Australia, New Zealand or Hong Kong, you DO NOT need to complete the Overseas Qualification Assessment.
-You may apply for a Skills Assessment based upon completion of an accredited architecture qualification via the Verification of Australian Qualification process.
+Note: If you hold an accredited architecture qualification from Australia, New Zealand, or Hong Kong, you DO NOT need to complete the Overseas Qualification Assessment.
+You may apply for a Skills Assessment based on the completion of an accredited architecture qualification via the Verification of Australian Qualifications process.

 ANZSCO Code 232111